Meet Isaac Fisboin

 Pride in belonging: AlixPartners employee stories

 I was born and raised in Bogota, Colombia.
 When I moved to the United States and began my professional career, I found many obstacles, including being overlooked for advancement opportunities, due to my Hispanic heritage.
 I found that inclusion was not a given.

-Being looked upon as a second-class citizen quickly turned me into an advocate of the Hispanic/Latino community, and it became one of my professional objectives and passions to remove the stereotypical view of Hispanics/Latinos and showcase all the amazing contributions we are able to make in the corporate environment.
-When promoting the needs of Hispanics/Latinos and other under-represented groups, I find that the best way to change a situation is to build bridges between people.
+Being looked upon as a second-class citizen quickly turned me into an advocate of the Hispanic/Latinx community, and it became one of my professional objectives and passions to remove the stereotypical view of Hispanics/Latinx and showcase all the amazing contributions we are able to make in the corporate environment.
+When promoting the needs of Hispanics/Latinx and other under-represented groups, I find that the best way to change a situation is to build bridges between people.

 It gives me great pride to see our members growing professionally and being able to advance their careers, partly due to the opportunities that HOLA affords them.
 I also get extreme joy from highlighting the firm's diversity and inclusion initiatives both internally and externally, especially with clients and partners.

 They want a management consulting firm that doesn't give just lip-service, but really lives and breathes inclusion.
 Finding out about our active HOLA employee resource group is a great example of what candidates seek.

 Frankly, candidates can always tell from the people they meet and the way the conversations go if a firm is truly inclusive.
 For example, during a recent recruiting event, I was able to talk to potential candidates about our firm’s diversity and inclusion initiatives and all the wonderful things that are happening.
 Many of those candidates opted to enter our recruiting process, and several received (and accepted) offers.
 That has been very fulfilling for me.